Her Name is Leslie Knope, and She is Breaking Barriers for Women in Politics

 Men are generally not asked to prove their qualifications and defend their lives and family choices the way women are.
 This rigorous judgement not only discourages women from running due to exhaustion from sexist interactions, but it may prompt Party Leaders and Gatekeepers, those responsible for deciding whose name will represent the party on the ballot, to avoid selecting female candidates to avoid the scrutiny.

 Most commonly, the emphasis of parties is on ensuring their party wins as many seats in the house as possible, leading them to naturally look for people they perceive to embody the stereotype of the "best candidate."
 These guidelines often favour men over women as candidates, placing national party leaders as the major barrier to women in politics.
-The perspective of parties of who is electable and who is not deviates greatly from established voter patterns, often perceiving women and other minority groups as being less electable than they are in reality, in part due to sexism and misogyny in the media, in parties, and in select sects of voters.
+The perspective of parties often deviates greatly from established voter patterns, perceiving women and other minority groups as being less electable than they are in reality, in part due to sexism and misogyny in the media, in parties, and in select sects of voters.
 By establishing nomination criteria and patterns that tend to bias against women, parties themselves form a barrier to women in politics, fueled by these sexist and misogynistic biases.

 6. Socio-Economic Class